sybrew/the-seo-framework/readme.txt

 * **Changed:**
 	* The General Settings' "Post Types" tabs has been renamed to "Exclusions".
 	* The SEO Settings metaboxes are now a bit wider; 740px instead of 690px.
+	* We added support for post types and taxonomies that do not have rewrite capabilities.
+		* We excluded them in the past because many devs don't know the difference between rewrite and public (looking at you too, Automattic).
+This caused a rich profusion of issues (i.e. users wasting our time with 3rd party support).
+With WP sitemaps coming (and including non-rewriteable post types and taxonomies), it'll be a common issue, so we can now be complacent about that and revert our rewrite exemption rule.
+Moreover, we now allow full control over post type and taxonomy support.
+So, we'll henceforth support all rewritable post types and taxonomies by default.
 * **Fixed:**
 	* When you disable a post type, its robots exclusion settings no longer get automatically rendered as checked by accident.
 	* Settings and post-edit tabs' contents can no longer stagger when you hold an arrow key switching tabs.
 So, they now always behave predictably.
 	* Settings tab's contents now correctly match the active tab when navigating back to the settings page (again).
+* **Other:**
+	* TODO We disable support for WordPress Core sitemaps that land with WP v5.5.
+We don't believe this addition is beneficial for TSF users, but we'll explore its integration and are open to suggestions.
+		* This applies to all users, whether they enable support for TSF's sitemaps or not.
+		* If you want to enable support for it, you need to TODO add this TODO filter to your site.

+## For translators
+* **Added:**
+	* New sentences have been added.
+* **Updated:**
+	* TODO POT translation file.
+	* As always, various sentences have been updated for clarity.
+* **Improved:**
+	* Removed passive voice from some sentences.

 ## For developers
+* **Database note:** This plugin now uses TSF database version `4100`.
 * **Option notes:**
 	* For PHP constant `THE_SEO_FRAMEWORK_SITE_OPTIONS` (equals db index `autodescription-site-settings`):
 		* `disabled_taxonomies`, array.